Why McDonald's is flipping its arches for a day

-McDonald's is celebrating International Women's Day with a big, gleaming, W.
+McDonald's is celebrating International Women's Day with a big, gleaming W.

 "For the first time in our brand history, we flipped our iconic arches," said McDonald's Chief Diversity Officer Wendy Lewis.

-The giant arches have been physically flipped at just one California restaurant.
-On Thursday, International Women's Day, upside-down arches will replace rightside-up arches across McDonald's digital channels.
+The giant arches were physically flipped at one California restaurant.
+On Thursday, International Women's Day, upside-down arches replaced right-side-up arches across McDonald's digital channels.

 Lewis said McDonald's is flipping its logo "in honor of the extraordinary accomplishments of women everywhere."